The Fundamentals of the Private Benefit Rule

 Beyond these traditional and relatively straightforward charitable programs, the private benefit rule also arises in more complex and specialized scenarios such as joint ventures with for-profit entities (see e.g., IRS Revenue Ruling 2004-52 and IRS Revenue Ruling 98-15), and scientific research (see e.g., Treas.
 Reg. § 1.501(c)(3)-1(d)(5), IRS Revenue Ruling 76-296, and IRS Revenue Ruling 68-373).

-Planning Tip – When launching of a new program that could raise concerns under the “private benefit rule,” it is critical to maintain contemporaneous documentation of your organization’s assessment of the public benefit that would be served by the program (for example, through Board and committee meeting minutes, white papers, etc.).
+Planning Tip – When launching a new program that could raise concerns under the “private benefit rule,” it is critical to maintain contemporaneous documentation of your organization’s assessment of the public benefit that would be served by the program (for example, through Board and committee meeting minutes, white papers, etc.).
 In an IRS audit, concerns about excessive private benefit can often be overcome by highlighting how your organization thoroughly analyzed the issue, prioritized the benefits conferred on the general public, and actively looked for ways to increase the public benefit.

-Note that while the private benefit rule technically stems the rules governing 501(c)(3) organizations and (unlike the private inurement rule) traditionally was not applied to 501(c)(4) and other types of non-501(c)(3) organizations, in recent decades the IRS has occasionally applied the private benefit rule as a basis to deny or revoke 501(c)(4) status, as illustrated by this guidance on the IRS website.
+Note that while the private benefit rule technically stems the rules governing 501(c)(3) organizations and (unlike the private inurement rule) traditionally was not applied to 501(c)(4) and other types of non-501(c)(3) organizations, in recent decades the IRS has sometimes applied the private benefit rule as a basis to deny or revoke 501(c)(4) status, as illustrated by this guidance on the IRS website.